 There’s a buzz in the coastal air in Wilmington, N.C.
 And most recently, it’s largely thanks to the burgeoning arts and culture scene, the heartbeat of which is Downtown along the riverfront.
 The city has long been a performing arts destination.
 Whether you’re a theatre-goer, live music fan or anything in between, you’re sure to find a venue, event or performance to satisfy.

 Downtown Wilmington is known for live theatrical and musical performances.
 One of the oldest and most beautiful theatres in America, Thalian Hall Center for the Performing Arts has been in continuous use since it opened in 1858.
-Other downtown stages where you’ll find theatrical and musical performances in many genres include: City Stage Theatre, Brooklyn Arts Center, Brown Coat Pub & Theatre, Cape Fear Playhouse, Ziggy’s by the Sea, TheatreNOW (Wilmington’s only dedicated dinner theatre) and Wilmington’s newest venue, Cape Fear Community College’s Humanities & Fine Arts Center.
+Other downtown stages where you’ll find theatrical and musical performances in many genres include: Brooklyn Arts Center, Cape Fear Playhouse, Blue Eyed Muse, TheatreNOW (Wilmington’s only dedicated dinner theatre) and Wilmington’s newest venue, Cape Fear Community College’s Humanities & Fine Arts Building - The Wilson Center.

 Castle Street Arts & Antique District Thrives